Getting centimeter accuracy on iPad is possible with GNSS! Here’s How

 Designing an RTK GNSS receiver to interface, via Bluetooth, to an iOS device is a complicated task.
 First, the GNSS receiver must have an Apple authentication chip designed inside its electronics.
 Second, the RTK GNSS receiver must be designed to follow Apple’s rigid Bluetooth communication protocol.
 Finally, the RTK GNSS receiver and all associated iOS software apps must be approved by Apple.
 This complex, time-consuming and sometimes frustrating process is the reason there are very few iOS-compatible high-accuracy GNSS receivers available in the market.

-In 2011, Eos technical team designed the first high-accuracy GNSS receiver for iOS in the world with the iSXBlue II GNSS.
+In 2011, Eos technical team designed the first high-accuracy GNSS receiver for iOS in the world with an initial brand of GNSS receiver.
 Then, they designed the next-generation Arrow Series GNSS receivers with 100% iOS (and cross-platform) compatibility in mind.

 “iOS hardware compatibility is only part of the challenge”, said Jean-Yves Lauture, Chief Technology Officer at Eos Positioning Systems.
 “All of the supporting firmware and iOS apps must be bullet-proof and run on all iOS devices that have various screen sizes.
 Our customers demand that our Arrow GNSS receivers work flawlessly with all iOS devices.”